ShinyDCL/sandstorm-contests/README.md

 - Paper: <a href="https://ambientcg.com/view?id=Paper002">ambientCG</a>
 - Leather for book covers: <a href="https://ambientcg.com/view?id=Leather014">ambientCG</a>
 - Labels used for wand boxes generated using DreamStudio AI, edited using Inkscape

+### Contest 12 (Valentine's Day)

+- Color palette from Decentraland builder
+- Marble for building: <a href="https://ambientcg.com/view?id=Marble019">ambientCG</a>
+- Pavement for ground: <a href="https://ambientcg.com/view?id=PavingStones125A">ambientCG</a>
+- Fabric (carpet) for platforms: <a href="https://ambientcg.com/view?id=Fabric062">ambientCG</a>
+- Chip texture for glass: <a href="https://ambientcg.com/view?id=Chip006">ambientCG</a>
+- Images used as textures for plant leaves, keyboard, cookies and flowers generated using Midjourney AI

 ## Try it out